 - What do we mean by “compatibility” and “supported browser”?
 As noted above, Flexmls Web works well with many browsers not listed in the table below and so one could say they are “compatible” browsers.
 Similarly, FBS will answer “support” calls on many browsers even if they are not listed below.
 If, however, you’re using a browser that does not meet the criteria listed below, then we likely will recommend that you upgrade to a “supported” browser as a first action toward resolving a bug report.
 That doesn’t mean we won’t try to fix the bug you reported; rather, it’s just a starting point for our trouble-shooting.
 We recognize some users are using corporate computers and don’t have the authority to upgrade their browser without IT approval.
 We also realize upgrading may not be the fastest or easiest approach for you when you’re in the middle of getting out a report for a customer, so we want to minimize upgrading as a solution.
 At the same time, the reality is that upgrading often is the best solution and we use the guidelines and information below to guide that advice.
 In the end, it is up to each user to determine whether upgrading is best for you at that moment.

 - Current Version of Major Browsers.
-Within six months of release, Flexmls Web supports the most current version of the five major browsers, Microsoft’s Internet Explorer and Edge, Google’s Chrome, Apple’s Safari, and Mozilla’s Firefox.
+Within six months of release, Flexmls Web supports the most current version of the four major browsers, Microsoft’s Edge, Google’s Chrome, Apple’s Safari, and Mozilla’s Firefox.

 - Immediately Prior Version of Major Browsers.
 Flexmls Web also supports the immediately prior version of the four major browsers, if it also meets all other criteria (e.g., at least 5% usage rate).
 Fortunately, as shown below, companies like Google, Safari, and Mozilla either require or are quite good at getting their users to upgrade to the most recent version.